w3c/wcag2ict/success-criteria-problematic-for-closed-functionality.md

 ## Level AAA Criteria

-Level AAA success criteria are not considered mandatory, and per WCAG 2, "It is not recommended that Level AAA conformance be required as a general policy for entire sites because it is not possible to satisfy all Level AAA success criteria for some content."
-This is especially true for ICT with closed functionality, where there may not be available assistive technology and/or platform support (including user agents, such as browsers) to satisfy these criteria.
-The applicability of the following WCAG 2 Level AAA success criteria are considered problematic to apply to ICT with closed functionality:
+Level AAA success criteria should be considered, where possible, for applicable content because they cover user needs that are not met in full with Level A and AA success criteria.
+However, WCAG 2 <a href="https://www.w3.org/TR/WCAG22/#cc1">5.2.1 Conformance Level</a> NOTE 2 indicates that it is not recommended that Level AAA conformance be required.
+This is especially true for ICT with closed functionality, where assistive technology and/or platform support (including [user agents](#user-agents>) may not be available to satisfy these criteria.
+The applicability of the following WCAG 2 Level AAA success criteria is considered problematic to apply to ICT with closed functionality:

 <ul>
 <li><a href="#media-alternative-prerecorded">1.2.8 Media Alternative (Prerecorded) (Level AAA)</a> — One of the options available to authors for Success Criterion 1.2.8 is providing a media alternative that is text which, in the absence of connected assistive technology, would need to be made available in different modalities.</li>